 At least once a week, I get a phone call about dog aggression when the dog is on his leash.

 The caller will state that the dog is usually fine or indifferent toward people or other dogs unless leashed.

 Once leashed, the caller’s dog takes on an entirely new persona.
 The dog may lunge, growl or even try to attack dogs or people that come too close.
 So what causes the dog aggression?

 Off-leash — no problem.
-On leash – a whole different story.
+On-leash — a whole different story.
 The caller will then say that the dog most likely protects the owner.

 A dog that is protecting its owner would be protective off-leash and on-leash.
 The leash wouldn’t matter.
-Dog aggression while on leash is usually caused by one of two reasons: either the dog is fearful of people and other dogs, or the dog feels the owner is backup and wants to show aggression as a way to let off steam.
+Dog aggression while on-leash is usually caused by one of two reasons: either the dog is fearful of people and other dogs or the dog feels the owner is back up and wants to show aggression to let off steam.

 One of the worst things we can do to our dogs is to isolate them from others, confine them without social interaction and adequate exercise, give them little or no training and then expect them to be well-behaved when something exciting occurs, like meeting another dog or new person while out on a walk.

 We wouldn’t expect a human child to know social etiquette if the child was kept in a closet 23 hours a day.
 Yet this is what we expect from our dogs.

 The average dog out on a walk gets an intense thrill when it sees another person or dog approaching.
 Your dog is wound up tighter than the inside of a golf ball after being bored and left alone all day.
 Your dog is ready to go berserk at the first person or dog it sees.